 - The Quality performance category weight is 30% (down from 40%)

 - The Cost performance category weight is 30% (up from 20%)

 - The Promoting Interoperability category weight remains 25%

 - The Improvement performance category weight remains 15%

 The standard value that an individual doctor’s (or practice’s) score is compared to has increased in 2022.
 Specifically, a score needs to exceed 75 to qualify for a raise.
 Additional bonus incentives start with MIPS scores of 89 or higher.

 Increase in potential reimbursement revision

 With increasing expectations comes greater opportunity for those clinicians who understand program requirements and perform well.
-While the published reimbursement revision amount based on 2021 performance is +/- 9%, CMS has predicted the true maximum upward amount to be 6.25%.
+While the published reimbursement revision amount based on 2022 performance is +/- 9%, based on previous years the true maximum upward amount is likely to be closer to 2%.